 Visit the Stein Inn, the oldest Inn on Skye

-Well when we stumbled across the Stein Inn, an 18th century inn, which happens to be the oldest on the island, I thought all my dreams had come true!
+When I picture evenings on the Isle of Skye, it most definitely includes savouring a single malt next to a roaring open fire in the corner of a cosy old inn.
+So, when we stumbled across the Stein Inn, an 18th-century inn, which happens to be the oldest on the island, I thought all my dreams had come true!
 Not only is this inn cosy beyond belief, the food is pretty great too and the staff couldn’t be friendlier.
 The menu changes daily, offering up seasonal produce and some of the freshest seafood around.
 And for the whisky lover, they have a bar stocked with over 130 different single malts!
-Impressive or what?!
+Impressive or what?

 Visit Dunvegan Castle & Gardens

 Dunvegan Castle continues to be used today as the home of the Chief of the clan MacLeod, as it has been for the last 800 years.
-I don’t know why, but I have always been enthralled by the history of the Scottish clans and found it fascinating to hear some of the stories from the guides situated around the castle.
+I have always been enthralled by the history of the Scottish clans and found it fascinating to hear some of the stories from the guides situated around the castle.
 The castle itself is a beautiful building surrounded by lovely scenery and pretty gardens.
 You can pay extra to go out on boat trips to see the seals but we were lucky enough to see them from the castle itself and managed to get quite close on the banks opposite.

-Look out for the various wildlife
+Look out for wildlife

 There is a vast variety of wildlife on and around the Isle of Skye which makes it a great destination for animal lovers.
 You may be able to spot anything from deer, eagles and otters to dolphins, whales, seals and the cute and fluffy highland cattle.
-There are quite a few companies that offer boat trips out to see the seals, dolphins & whales but only at certain times of the year so it is worth researching in advance what is available during your visit, especially if visiting outside of the summer months.
+There are quite a few companies that offer boat trips out to see the seals, dolphins and whales but only at certain times of the year so it is worth researching in advance what is available during your visit, especially if visiting outside of the summer months.

 Catch the sunset from Neist Point